If you are a contact of someone with COVID-19

 If staff members are able to work from home, they should discuss this with their supervisor and agree on an ad-hoc arrangement for a short period.

-• Can I get a rapid antigen test on campus?
+• Get a rapid antigen test on campus

-Yes.
-The University is providing access to discounted rapid antigen tests (RATs) on campus for students and staff, and in limited circumstances will provide free RATs.
+The University is providing access to discounted rapid antigen tests (RATs) on campus for students and staff.

 There are vending machines or distribution points on every campus.

 Please do not come to campus to collect a test if you are unwell.
-Please ask someone to collect a test from campus on your behalf or get one away from campus.
+Please ask someone to collect a test from campus on your behalf, or purchase one from a pharmacy or other retailer.

 Find out how to get RATs on campus